 If you are a customer, we will retain your personal data for 7 years following the end of our relationship with you, unless we are required by law to keep it for a longer period of time (in which case, we will keep it until the expiry of the period required by law).

 You have a number of rights in relation to the personal data that we hold about you.
 These rights include:

-• the right to object to our processing of your personal data where we process your personal data pursuant to our legitimate business interests.
-Please note that there may be circumstances where you object to our processing of your personal data but may be legally entitled to refuse that request;
+- The right to object to our processing of your personal data where we process your personal data pursuant to our legitimate business interests.
+Please note that there may be circumstances where you object to our processing of your personal data, but we may be legally entitled to refuse that request;

 You can exercise your rights by contacting us using the details set out in the “Contacting us” section below.

 You can find out more information about your rights by contacting the data protection regulator, the Information Commissioner, or by searching their website at https://ico.org.uk/